yyf20001230/frank_yang/README.md

 # About

 Hi!
 My name is Frank, I am currently a Computer Science MS student at Northwestern University at the [Design Automation of Intelligent Systems Lab](http://zhulab.eecs.northwestern.edu/index.html) advised by Prof. [Qi Zhu](http://users.eecs.northwestern.edu/~qzhu/).
+I also work closely with Prof. [Chao Huang](https://chaohuang2018.github.io/) at University of Southampton.
 Presently, I am also working as a Robotics Learning Intern at the [Stanford Vision and Learning Lab](https://svl.stanford.edu/) advised by Prof. [Fei-Fei Li](https://profiles.stanford.edu/fei-fei-li).

 <!-- My research focuses on reinforcement learning approaches for safety-critical control systems.
 I am also pursuing a Bachelor's degree in Mathematics and Computer Science.
 I am passionate about robotic learning and control, and I am committed to contributing to the evolution of self-driving technologies.Presently, my efforts are directed towards research with Professor [Qi Zhu](http://users.eecs.northwestern.edu/~qzhu/) at the [Design Automation of Intelligent Systems Lab](http://zhulab.eecs.northwestern.edu/index.html), where I am exploring reinforcement learning approaches for safety-critical control systems. -->